There are many different types of depression. The condition can be classified as mild, moderate or severe, depending on your symptoms.

 Acupuncture has been part of traditional Chinese medicine for thousands of years but only in the past 30 years has it become integrated into general medicine.
 It's used mostly as a complementary treatment (one given alongside conventional treatments).

-Evidence suggests that acupuncture needles stimulate nerve endings and may alter the way your brain functions to correct the imbalance of energy in your body.
-However, there isn't enough evidence to recommend acupuncture as a treatment for depression.
+Evidence suggests that acupuncture needles stimulate nerve endings and may alter the way your brain works to correct the imbalance of energy in your body.
+However, there isn't enough proof to support the use of acupuncture as a treatment for depression.

 Taking time out to do things that make you feel good may help lift your mood.
 Eating a healthy diet, getting enough sleep, and making the time to rest, relax and exercise are all important ways to look after yourself.